dodona-edu/dolos/README.md

 - [Lib](https://github.com/dodona-edu/dolos/tree/main/lib): the Node.js library which can parse and analyze files
 - [Web](https://github.com/dodona-edu/dolos/tree/main/web): the graphical user interface in your browser which can be launched using the CLI
 - [Docs](https://github.com/dodona-edu/dolos/tree/main/docs): the source code of <https://dolos.ugent.be>
-- [API](https://github.com/dodona-edu/dolos/tree/main/api): the API server running the Dolos Online service at <https://dolos.ugent.be/server>
+- [API](https://github.com/dodona-edu/dolos/tree/main/api): the API server running the Dolos web app at <https://dolos.ugent.be/server>

 ## Who made this software?